Close Menu

 Despite reassurances from experts, the fears of a recession remain.
 This poses the question: should a recession occur, what will your organization do?

 The natural response is to cut costs where possible.
-As an organization on average pays $5o million a year on its SaaS portfolio, it is a natural place to start.
+As an organization on average pays $45M a year on its SaaS portfolio, it is a natural place to start.
 However, how are you to do that without sacrificing utility?

 As SaaS has become more essential to organizations in all industries, the prospect of cutting these costs risks eliminating the necessary functions they perform.
 There has to be a better way.